Package from the command line

 When you compile a BlackBerry WebWorks app, the BlackBerry WebWorks Packager performs the following actions:

-- Validates the contents of the app's archive (.zip) file or app's folder location (for BlackBerry 10 apps only).
+- Validates the contents of the app's archive (.zip) file.

 - Creates the output target folder and cleans up any old files (if necessary).